Zankoku-Okuno/unicoder/docs/specs.md

 Since keyboards and textual formats vary, nearly every piece of unicoder is configurable.

-Configuration consist of a set of marks and a list of replacements.
+Configuration consists of a set of marks and a list of replacements.

 Each mark is a piece of text not containing whitespace.
 The four marks are called `begin-mark`, `end-mark`, `open-mark` and `close-mark`.
 Once configured, they will